cfpb/design-system/docs/components/item-introductions.md

           ##### WHEN OTHER OPTIONS ARE BETTER

           * When creating general content pages, even if the content is detailed or lengthy.
+        variation_specs: >-
+          * Required components: Only the post title is absolutely required and the category label should be used in the vast majority of cases.
+          (Category label minicons are optional.)

+          * Optional components: Subheader paragraph, author, dates, and social sharing icons.

+          * Spacing: 45 px margin above, 60 px margin below.
+content_guidelines: >-
+  Category should always be selected if it is a page type that is categorized.

+  Headings should be as succinct as possible, ideally no more than 2 lines at max column width; 80 characters or less.

+  The optional subheader paragraph should be additive to the user experience.
+Most pages currently using this component do not use the subheader element.

+  If using the subheader paragraph, it should expand on the page title and help explain why the reader should care.
+No more than 2 sentences; 50 words.
 ---